ITR Filing Deadline Missed? Last chance to claim your tax refund.

 What is the rate & time of tax deduction u/s 193?

 The rate of tax u/s 193 is 10%.
-The time of deduction is earlier, the credit of income to the account of the payee (receiver) or actual payment (in cash, cheque, draft or other modes).
+The time of deduction is either at the time of credit of the income to the account of the payee (receiver) or at the time of actual payment, whichever happens first.

-In case, PAN is not available or not furnished by the payee, TDS will be deducted at Maximum Marginal Rate.
+In case, the payee does not furnish PAN, TDS will be deducted at Maximum Marginal Rate.

-However, lower TDS certificate & Nil TDS certificate under section 197 can be issued under this section if conditions satisfied.
+However, a lower TDS certificate & Nil TDS certificate under section 197 can be issued under this section if conditions are satisfied.

-What is the Due date of depositing TDS to the government?
+What is the Due date for depositing TDS to the government?

 Particular Time limit to deposit TDS

-If amount is credited in the month of March On or before 30th April
+If the amount is credited in the month of March On or before 30th April

-If amount is credited in the month other than March Within 7 days from the end of the month is which deduction is made
+If the amount is credited in the month other than March Within 7 days from the end of the month in which deduction is made

 Is there any Penalty for delayed payment and delayed return filing?

-Late Payment : In case, TDS has not been deducted then in that case interest will be levied @1%per month or part of a month on the amount of TDS from the date in which TDS was deducted to the date in which TDS was deposited.
+Late Payment: In case TDS has not been deducted, then in that case, interest will be levied @1%per month or part of a month on the amount of TDS from the date on which TDS was deducted to the date on which TDS was deposited.

-Section 234E :- Penalty under this section is Rs.
-200 per day till the failure continue by the deductor.
-However, the amount of penalty cannot be more than the amount of TDS for which return needs to be filed.
-Let’s say ABC require to file his TDS return for Q2 (July - September) for which due date is 31 October and ABC filed his return for Q2 on 15th of November.
-Total amount of TDS for which return needs to file is Rs.
+The penalty under this section is Rs.
+200 per day till the failure continues by the deductor.
+However, the penalty amount cannot be more than the amount of TDS for which the return needs to be filed.
+Let’s say ABC required to file his TDS return for Q2 (July - September), for which the due date is 31 October, and ABC filed his return for Q2 on the 15th of November.
+The total amount of TDS for which the return needs to be filed is Rs.
 2,500.
 What will be the amount of penalty u/s 234E ?

 Particular Amount (Rs.)

-Total no. of days of delay 15 days
+Total no. of days of delayed 15 days

 Penalty (15*200) 3,000